Segments

 - **Tags:** subscribers who have one tag, all selected tags, any selected tag, or none of the selected tags.

-- **Forms:** people who submitted, or did not submit, a specific form.
+- **Forms:** subscribers who submitted, or did not submit, a specific form.

-- **Sequence:** people who are active in, not active in, completed, not completed, ever been in, or never been in a selected sequence.
+- **Sequence:** subscribers who are active in, not active in, completed, not completed, ever been in, or never been in a selected sequence.

-- **Magic links:** people who clicked, or did not click, a selected magic link.
+- **Magic links:** subscribers who clicked, or did not click, a selected magic link.

-- **Email activity:** people who opened or unsubscribed from emails, depending on the available event data.
+- **Email activity:** subscribers who opened or unsubscribed from emails, depending on the available event data.

 - **Custom fields:** values such as text, numbers, dates, single-choice fields, multi-choice fields, and checkboxes.

-- **Other segments:** reuse an existing segment inside a new segment to build layered targeting without rebuilding the same rule repeatedly.
+- **Other segments:** reuse an existing segment inside a new segment when you need layered targeting and do not want to rebuild the same rule.

 Conditions can be joined with **AND** or **OR**.
 Use AND when every condition must be true, such as active subscribers who have the "customer" tag and are in the United States.
-Use OR when any condition can be true, such as subscribers interested in "webinars" or "workshops".
+Use OR when at least one condition can be true, such as subscribers interested in "webinars" or "workshops".

 1. Click **Segments** in the left sidebar.